-Trained as a material scientist with a specialization in polymer science, Dr. Lee’s research and experience provide deep understanding of the chemistry, physical properties, and mechanical behavior of polymeric materials, including rubbers, elastomers, adhesive and rigid plastics.
+Trained as a material scientist with a specialization in polymer science, Dr. Lee’s research and experience provide deep understanding of the chemistry, physical properties, and mechanical behavior of polymeric materials, including rubbers, elastomers, adhesives, and rigid plastics.
 Her areas of expertise include structure-property relationships of materials, mechanics of materials, adhesion science, chemical and physical compatibility of materials, and fractography.
 Dr. Lee leverages her knowledge of polymer science in a wide variety of industries including automotive, consumer electronics, construction, medical, and industrial piping.
 She has assisted clients with durability assessments, materials specifications, formulation, end-use testing, product safety evaluations, and failure analysis in in both proactive and reactive programs.
 Dr. Lee is also well-versed in common polymer failure modes including wear, tearing, environmental stress cracking, fatigue, creep, and weathering.

 CREDENTIALS & PROFESSIONAL HONORS